Runtime Lifecycle

 What we design for now:

-- Module names are globally meaningful (not just host-local)
+- Project names are globally meaningful (not just host-local)

-- The registry interface doesn’t assume locality (could back onto a distributed store)
+- The internal registry interface doesn’t assume locality (could back onto a distributed store)

 What we explicitly defer: